pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 )
 ```

 which suggests that the model over weights the impact of low sentiment and low intention score particularly and the frailty term compensates by adding a reduction in the rate of multiplicative increase in the hazard term.
 There is a general pattern that the model overweights the risk which is "corrected" downwards by the frailty terms.
 This makes a kind of sense as it's a little strange to see such low sentiment coupled with no intent to quit.
 Indicating that the respondent's answers might not reflect their considered opinion.
-The effect is less pronounced where intention to quit is higher, which also makes sense in this context too.
+The effect is similarly pronounced where intention to quit is higher, which also makes sense in this context too.

 +++